-- A pilot may enroll for Single-engine IFR Proficiency training, provided they hold a private pilot certificate, commercial pilot certificate, ATP certificate, ICAO recognized license. - 2.
+- 1. A pilot may enroll for Single-engine IFR Proficiency training, provided they hold a private pilot certificate, commercial pilot certificate, ATP certificate, ICAO recognized license. - 2.
 Holds an instrument airplane rating or an ATP certificate with an airplane rating. - 3.
-Holds an airplane multiengine land rating. - 4.
-Meets the recent flight experience requirements of 61.57 (a) (1) for take off and landings in the preceding 90 days, and 61.57(c) for Recent IFR Experience has not exceeded 12 months
+Holds an airplane multiengine land rating. - 5.
+Meets the recent flight experience requirements of 61.57 (a) (1) for take off and landings in the preceding 90 days.